pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 +++

-The PyMC default NUTs sampler can only be used if gradients are supplied to the sampler.
+NUTS, the PyMC default sampler can only be used if gradients are supplied to the sampler.
 In this section, we will solve the system of ODEs within PyMC in two different ways that supply the sampler with gradients.
 The first is the built-in `pymc.ode.DifferentialEquation` solver, and the second is to forward simulate using `pytensor.scan`, which allows looping.
 Note that there may be other better and faster ways to perform Bayesian inference with ODEs using gradients, such as the [sunode](https://sunode.readthedocs.io/en/latest/index.html) project, and [diffrax](https://www.pymc-labs.io/blog-posts/jax-functions-in-pymc-3-quick-examples/), which relies on JAX.

 +++